Canosan Kantharos

-An ancient Canosan Greek large wine kantharos.
-The finely potted vase has an elegant form, with high arching handles and molded faces at the interior join to the rim.
+An ancient Canosan Greek kantharos, a wine cup, with high arching handles and molded faces at the interior join to the rim.
 The handles have support struts and thumb spurs.
 The cylindrical body flares out to the rim and is set on a slender stem with a medial ridge and a stepped foot.
-The original polychrome decoration now lacking.

 Ca. 330 - 300 BC.